Twig6943/Non-Bloated-Bluestacks-4/readme.txt

 5.Open the Helpers tab and click to the Patch button near the "Gaming Edition" 6.Go to main tab and then press Stop BS
-7.go to C:\ProgramData\BlueStacks_bgp64\Client and then replace the game_config.json with the one in the archive 8.Start bluestacks and install RotationControl.apk and NavigationBar.apk (both optional) 9.Have fun.
+7.go to C:\ProgramData\BlueStacks_bgp64\Client and then replace the game_config.json with the one in the archive 8.Start bluestacks and install the other apks (optional) 9.Have fun.